Island Bush Camp

 Island Bush Camp offers untouched wilderness and walking safaris in the heart of South Luangwa National Park, Zambia.
 This authentic Zambian bush camp is set under the cool shade of old mahogany trees on the banks of the Luangwa River.

 An unspoiled wilderness

 Island Bush Camp is located around 3 hours South of Kafunta River Lodge.
-On the way to reach Island Bush Camp you drive through the national park passing through woodland and open plains.
+On the way to reach this safari bush camp you drive through the South Luangwa National Park, passing through woodland and open plains.